fastlane/docs/docs/actions.md

   `number_of_retries` | The number of times a test can fail before snapshot should stop retrying `stop_after_first_error` | Should snapshot stop immediately after the tests completely failed on one device?
-  `derived_data_path` | The directory where build products and other derived data will go
+  `derived_data_path` | The directory where build products and other derived data will go `test_target_name` | The name of the target you want to test (if you desire to override the Target Application from Xcode)

 </details>